ncapel/ticket-master/README.md

 # Ticket Master
 This site was developed for the pharmacy technicians at the Mountain Home VAMC.
-This site takes a starting input (the next ticket in the reem) and then displays the tickets sequentially relative to the starting input.
+This site takes a starting input (the next ticket in the reem) and then displays the tickets sequentially, relative to the starting input.
 The display also contains a timestamp of the time the ticket was added to the queue, as well as an elapsed wait time of the oldest ticket.